tristankleyn/which.dolphin/README.md

 ## Identify dolphin species acoustically through machine learning.

-This is a repository containing two workflows for training and evaluating machine learning classifiers to recognise dolphin species by the characteristics of their acoustic vocalizations, specifically their echolocation clicks and  tonal whistles.
-Code for each workflow, one that uses Random Forest analysis with targeted acoustic measurements and another that uses deep learning with raw spectral data from vocalizations, is available in the sub-folders listed below.
+This is a repository containing multi-stage machine learning classification workflows for automatically identifying dolphin species by the characteristics of their acoustic vocalizations, specifically their echolocation clicks and  tonal whistles.

 ![Alt text](images/methods_simple_1.PNG)